 Research by King’s College London on eating disorders during pregnancy and parenthood has now been turned into practical training resources for midwives and other healthcare professionals.

-The resources include an animated video, co-designed by the research team at King’s College London, showing women with lived experience, healthcare professionals and other key organisations including the NCT.
+The resources include an animated video, co-designed by the research team at King’s College London, presenting women with lived experience, healthcare professionals and other key organisations including NCT.

 Senior Postdoctoral Fellow in Improvement Science at King’s College London’s Institute of Psychiatry, Psychology & Neuroscience, Dr Abigail Easter, said: “Women with eating disorders are often reluctant to disclose their illness to healthcare professionals, possibly due to a fear of stigma, and healthcare professionals may be unsure about how to identify women with eating disorders or what support they need.